-An ETF is a collection of assets put together, to permit traders to trade in a few markets simultaneously.
-The baskets are usually combined together with a common characteristic such as energy instruments, agriculture instruments and others.
+An ETF is a collection of assets grouped together, to permit traders to trade in a few markets simultaneously.
+The baskets are usually combined on the basis of with a common characteristic such as energy instruments, agriculture instruments and others.
 If you wish to trade a stock, commodity and bonds all together you can simply trade in the ETF market.

 Some ETFs track the performance of a specific nation’s equity market.
 Examples are the MSCI Brazil Index Fund, MSCI South Korea Index Fund and others.
 ETFs also make it possible to invest in certain industry sectors.
 Examples offered by AvaTrade are the Dow-Jones U.S. Real Estate Index Fund and the Energy Select Sector SPDR.
 It is important to know that all ETFs are traded as CFDs.